badjano/Favourites/README.md

 ## Usage

 ### Opening the Panel
-- Go to `Window > Favourites` in the Unity menu bar
+- Go to `Tools > Favourites` in the Unity menu bar
 - The Favourites panel will open as a dockable window

 ### Adding Categories